-Adjacent Cache Line Prefetch (Available when supported by the CPU)
+Adjacent Cache Prefetch (Available when supported by the CPU)

-Select Enable for the CPU to prefetch both cache lines for 128 bytes as comprised.
-Select Disable for the CPU to prefetch both cache lines for 64 bytes.
+If this feature is set to Disable, the CPU prefetches the cache line for 64 bytes.
+If this feature is set to Enable, the CPU prefetches both cache lines for 128 bytes as comprised.
 The options are Disable and Enable.